How to Compute Network Statistics

 Degree Centrality

-Compute degree for all nodes:
+Compute degree for all nodes and sort in descending order:

 from py3plex.dsl import Q